-- 1,715 enrollments in KU Medical Center continuing education courses and conferences by Sedgwick County health care professionals in Fiscal Year 2014.
+- 1,776 enrollments in KU Medical Center continuing education courses and conferences by Sedgwick County health care professionals in FY14.

 - The KU School of Medicine--Wichita sponsors 13 residency programs in specialities such as anesthesiology, family medicine and orthopaedic surgery and employs more than 200 residents.

-- 65 percent of KU School of Medicine--Wichita graduates from both the school and one of our 13 residency programs practice in Kansas.
+- 65 percent of KU School of Medicine--Wichita graduates from both the school and one of their 13 residency programs practice in Kansas.

 Advancing Health Care Access

 - 14 Sedgwick County residents saw KU Medical Center health care providers via telemedicine, an interactive video technology that connects providers and patients when distance separates the two, in FY14.
 These services are provided through the University of Kansas Center for Telemedicine and Telehealth.

 - 86 Kansans received free medical attention and education in 2013 through preventive screenings and events hosted in Sedgwick County with support from KU Medical Center programs.